McKesson: Australia and New Zealand

 In 2010, McKesson Asia-Pacific was acquired by Medibank Private Ltd.

 McKesson ANZ is a fully owned subsidiary of McKesson Corporation.
 McKesson expanded its footprint in Australia and New Zealand by acquiring Emendo in November 2012.
 McKesson ANZ develops and sells healthcare optimization services and software.
 The company has traditionally been focused on the public markets in Australia and New Zealand.
 The majority of the District Health Boards in NZ use one or more of McKesson's Capacity Management solutions.

 Christchurch in New Zealand, is one of McKesson's global Capacity Management R&D centers of excellence.
 All of McKesson's R&D for McKesson Capacity Planner is performed in New Zealand.
 The company employs approximately 40 team members across Australia and New Zealand, including general management, R&D, sales, services, and support employees.

-McKesson Capacity Planne, formerly Emendo CapPlan, is used in more than 40 hospitals in Australia, New Zealand, Britain, Canada, and the U.S. to forecast future patient activity and help health systems to allocate resources efficiently and identify unnecessary costs.
+McKesson Capacity Planne, formerly Emendo CapPlan, is used in more than 40 hospitals in Australia, New Zealand, Britain, Canada, and the US to forecast future patient activity and help health systems to allocate resources efficiently and identify unnecessary costs.